mocks-server/website/docs/integrations/javascript.md

 ## Preface

-The server can be instantiated and started programmatically using JavaScript.
-Its JavaScript API enables you to control it and to tap into, modify, or extend its internal behavior.
+The server provides a JavaScript API that enables you to control it and to tap into, modify, or extend its internal behavior.
+It provides its JavaScript `core` instance to plugins, middlewares and other system elements.

+## Ways of obtaining a core instance

+Apart from [creating your own `core` instance programmatically](#creating-your-own-instance), you can also use it from other system elements, because it is passed as an argument to them.
+Some elements to which the core instance is passed are:

+* __Plugins__: A plugin receives the core instance on its constructor and in all of its standardized methods.
+Read [plugins development](../plugins/development.md) for further info.
+* __Variant handlers__: A variant handler receives the core instance on its constructor.
+Read [variant handlers development](../variant-handlers/development.md) for further info.
+  * __middleware variants__: The core is passed from the `middleware` variant handler to the middleware functions defined in that type of variants.
+So, it can be used directly in Express middlewares.
+Read the [middleware variant chapter](../usage/variants/middleware.md) for further info.

+## Creating your own instance

+The server can be also instantiated and started programmatically.

 ```js
 const Core = require("@mocks-server/main");